IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Introduction

-In this work, we propose \model, an LLM critic with 14B parameters tailored for instruction-following evaluation.
+In this work, we propose \model, an LLM critic tailored for instruction-following evaluation.
 To enhance inference efficiency and obtain a more holistic and granular perception of the instructions, \model adopts a novel \textbf{checklist-guided critique generation paradigm}.
 As shown in Figure \ref{fig:example}, we first utilize a \textit{checklist generator} to decompose the instructions and generate constraint checklists.
-Then, \model can evaluate the following of all included constraints in one inference pass, eliminating the need to generate separate judgments for different constraints multiple times.
-To train \model, we elaborately prompt Deepseek-R1 \cite{guo2025deepseek} to generate expert critiques guided by the checklists, then employ a \textbf{multi-stage critique filtering mechanism} to select the highest-quality critique for each constraint, which mitigates noise and significantly enhances the reliability of critiques for various constraints, including those involving counting.
-After fine-tuning on this data, we leverage the property that the critiques contain multi-constraint evaluation results in the checklist, further improving \model via a novel \textbf{constraint-level preference optimization method}.
+Then, \model can evaluate compliance with all included constraints in one inference pass, eliminating the need to generate separate judgments for different constraints multiple times.
+To train \model, we elaborately prompt Deepseek-R1 \cite{guo2025deepseek} to generate expert critiques guided by the checklists, then employ a \textbf{multi-stage critique filtering mechanism} to select the highest-quality critique for each constraint, which significantly mitigates noise and enhances the reliability of critiques, including those involving counting.
+After fine-tuning on this data, we leverage the property that the critiques contain multi-constraint evaluation results, further improving \model via a novel \textbf{constraint-level preference optimization method}.
 This method performs fine-grained, constraint-level comparisons between positive and negative critiques using Direct Preference Optimization (DPO) \cite{rafailov2023direct}, reinforcing the perception of crucial preference information and leading to better alignment between \model and the expert critiques.
-Empirically, \model consistently outperforms various LLM-as-a-Judge baselines on four instruction-following meta-evaluation benchmarks, including the latest state-of-the-art LLMs Deepseek-R1 and o4-mini \cite{jaech2024openai}.
+Empirically, \model consistently outperforms various LLM-as-a-Judge baselines on four instruction-following meta-evaluation benchmarks, including the latest state-of-the-art LLMs o4-mini \cite{jaech2024openai} and Gemini-3-Pro \cite{team2023gemini}.

 Leveraging the fine-grained evaluation results from \model as reward signals, we adapt DPO and Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} to improve the instruction-following ability of LLMs.
 Experiments demonstrate that \model brings substantially greater improvements over strong baselines with significantly less computational overhead, highlighting its effectiveness and practicability.
 Our contributions can be summarized as follows: